mbolt35/mbolt35.github.io/_posts/2019-06-30-the-road-to-better-concurrency-part1.md

 Unfortunately, you do still have to implement concurrency primitives where you are sharing memory.
 So, it does seem like we've made an improvement, but we're still far away from being able to completely get rid of locking and other concurrency primitives.

-## Next Week, Part 2
+## Better Concurrency: Part 2
 We'll dive deeper into the relationship in the terminology `asynchronous` and `concurrent`.
 We'll also discuss how an intelligent `Scheduler` can organize `asynchronous` work to maximize `concurrency`, and how we can leverage flow control with a scheduler to create more efficient concurrent code and which platforms have taken advantage of this.

-This should hopefully bring us to `Actors` and how they fit into the big picture.
+We're going to dive deep into the rabbit hole and discover the truth: There is no spoon.